robertwayne/template-rocket-svelte-spa/README.md

 ## Server Notes

 * Contains a base fairing for handling CORS requests.
-* Contains a base fairing for an A++ Content Security Policy.
+* Contains a base fairing for a strong Content Security Policy.
 * Expects to connect to a PostgreSQL database.
 Remove this fairing in `main.rs` if you don't need a database.

 ## Client Notes